Table of Contents

 Ethos (Ethics)

 Ethos is an appeal to ethics, and it is a means of convincing someone of the character or credibility of the persuader.
 It establishes the writer as fair, unbiased, open-minded, ethical, and honest.
-The writer creates a sense of him or herself as trustworthy, honourable, and credible.
+The writer creates a sense of him or herself as trustworthy, honorable, and credible.

 Example